TuxInvader/nginx-apigw-operator/README.md

 The `tag` on the gateway should be `ig:<name>`, so with a `nginx-apigw-instance-group` of "team1", the tag should be `ig:team1`

+The termination `preStop` and grace period are set so that the controller has time to remove configuration from them during a scaling down event.
+The operator will also remove deleted pods from the controller instances list during such an event.

 ### Step Three

 Once you have deployed the above `Deployment` you will want to go and create the `Gateways` with the matching `tags` if you haven't